sekika/unsatfit/docs/code.md

 ## Bimodal model with general HCF

-Bimodel model with [general HCF](hcmodel.md) can represent WRC and HCF in a wide range of water pressure head of various types of soil, as verified in our paper which is in review process.
+[Bimodal model](https://seki.webmasters.gr.jp/swrc/model.html) with [general HCF](hcmodel.md) (Seki et al., [2022](https://doi.org/10.1002/vzj2.20168)) can represent water retention and hydraulic  conductivity of various types of soil in a wide range of pressure head, as verified in our paper which is in review process.
 You can conduct the same fitting as written in the paper by using the following sample codes.

 ## <strong>KBC</strong> (<strong>KO<sub>1</sub>BC<sub>2</sub>-CH</strong>) model (&theta;<sub>r</sub>=0, r=1)
 - Use [sample code for KBC model](https://github.com/sekika/unsatfit/blob/main/docs/sample/KBC.py).
 See instruction in the VGM model above.